bmcmahen/image-zoom/Readme.md

 # image-zoom

   Take a thumbnail, and zoom it to fit the screen.
 It uses transforms for buttery smoothness, but should still work on older browsers.
+[Demo here](http://benmcmahen.com/image-zoom/index.html)

 ## Installation